There Are Rules for Everything – Including Water Storage

 We really take water for granted these days.
-It can be found at every store and at every faucet.
+It can be found at every store and every faucet.
 It’s inexpensive to purchase and it’s essential to daily life.
 They say you cannot survive beyond three days without water.

-Day two would be agony and by day three I’d be doing whatever I could to find drinkable water.
-In times of emergency you will feel the same way.
+Day two would be agony and by day three I’d be doing whatever I could to find drinking water.

 The Water Storage Law of 3’s is this – be sure you know three ways to get your water.

-Take the time to Store it before you need it– Can Find it when you need it – Know how to Treat it when you find it –
+Take the time to Store it before you need it– Can Find it when you need it – Know how to Treat it when you find it.

 The daily recommendation for water storage from FEMA is one gallon – per person – per day, and they suggest you should have at least two weeks of water stored.